Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 ## Part 18 (SysAdmin's Power)

+> Remember that this part is only for improving your shell scripting, because there are lots of adcanced programs that do monitoring, logging, configuration management, etc. for you with ease.

 There's no place where shell script programming is more useful than for the Linux system administrator.
 The typical Linux system administrator has many jobs that need to be done daily, from monitoring disk space and users to backing up important files.
 Shell scripts can make the life of the system administrator much easier!

 One of the Linux system administrators' core responsibilities is to ensure that the system is running correctly.
 So, there are lots of different system statistics that you must monitor.
 Creating automated shell scripts to monitor specific situations can be a lifesaver.